 The intersection control type for an existing facility is known, by definition.
 In the case of future facilities, the likely intersection control types can be forecast using Exhibit 10-15 and the forecast two-way peak-hour volumes on the major and minor streets.
 Note that this exhibit is based on a set of specific assumptions, which are identified in a footnote.

 EXHIBIT 10-15.
-INTERSECTION CONTROL TYPE AND PEAK-HOUR VOLUMES (SEE FOOTNOTE FOR ASSUMED VALUES)
+INTERSECTION CONTROL TYPE AND PEAK-HOUR VOLUMES a.
+Roundabouts may be appropriate within portion of these ranges.

 Notes